 Available: Thursday- Monday

 If you want to visit the best wineries based on your wine preferences, this tour is for you.
-We will taste the top wines at three different wineries.
+Each person will get two glasses of their choice at each of the three wineries we visit.
 This tour will showcase the best grape varietals that grow in the Queretaro wine region.
-Shared appetizers at each winery are included to keep you from getting too loopy.
+Food is not included, but you are welcome to eat at any of the winery’s fantastic restaurants.
+This is your day to enjoy the wine region your way.

-*Price includes all food and wine.
-It does not include touring the production areas.
+*Price includes wine, transportation and water.
+It does not include food or touring the production areas.

 Tour time: 5-6 hours